JimDesu/basis-lang/spec.md

 A combined class may carry type parameters of its own, like any class: `.class OrderedMap[K, V] : Ord[K], MapLike[K, V]` declares a combined class with two type parameters (`K`, `V`) whose instances satisfy both `Ord[K]` and `MapLike[K, V]`.
 The type parameters of the combined class are bound at instance declaration time and propagated to each parent class's parameters at the matching positions.

 **Implicit inhabitation for pure-conjunction combined classes.** When a combined class declares no own signatures (pure conjunction), any type satisfying all the parent classes is *automatically* an instance of the combined class.
 No explicit `.instance T : CombinedC` declaration is required; the combined-class membership is derived by the typechecker from the type's existing parent-class instances.
+Unlike explicit instance declarations whose dictionary is finalized at declaration time (§9.5), implicit-inhabitation membership is checked at each use site: when the typechecker encounters a type `T` at a `CombinedC`-typed position, it verifies that `T`'s parent-class instances are visible at the use site's module import graph.

-**Explicit instance required when the combined class adds signatures.** When the combined class declares one or more own signatures, implicit inhabitation is *disallowed*: an explicit `.instance T : CombinedC` declaration is required, providing bodies for the own signatures.
-The parent-class parts of the dictionary are picked up from the type's existing parent-class instances per the co-location rule (§9.5); only the own signatures need fresh bodies in the instance declaration.
+**Explicit instance required when the combined class adds signatures.** When the combined class declares one or more own signatures, implicit inhabitation is *disallowed*: an explicit `.instance T : CombinedC` declaration is required.
+The implementations come from the standard channels (§9.4): top-level methods on `T` matching the combined class's own signatures, defaults declared in the combined class itself, or delegation.
+The parent-class parts of the dictionary continue to be picked up from the type's existing parent-class instances per the co-location rule (§9.5).

 The split is structurally clean: implicit inhabitation works when the combined class's contract is fully determined by its parents — every method the combined class requires has an implementation through one of the parents.
 When the combined class adds its own signatures, those need bodies that cannot be derived from the parent-class implementations alone, so an explicit instance is needed to provide them.